woocommerce/bookings-helper/README.md

 # bookings-helper
-This extension is a WooCommerce Bookings helper which helps you to troubleshoot bookings setup easier by allowing you to quickly export/import product settings.
+This extension is a WooCommerce Bookings helper which helps you to troubleshoot bookings setups easier by allowing you to quickly export/import product settings.

 All exports will be in JSON file format zipped.